mdb/mdb.github.io/source/blog/2011-01-18-rails-dev-environment-setup.html.markdown

   [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"

 Reload your ~/.bash_profile:

    source .bash_profile

-Confirm that RVM installed correctly: which rvm
+Confirm that RVM installed correctly:

+   which rvm

 If RVM installed correctly, the above command should return something like the following:

    /Users/your_username/.rvm/bin/rvm

 Install the proper version of Ruby.
-We’ll be Ruby 1.8.7: rvm install 1.8.7
+We’ll be Ruby 1.8.7:

+   rvm install 1.8.7

-Set Ruby 1.8.7 as your default Ruby: rvm --default 1.8.7
+Set Ruby 1.8.7 as your default Ruby:

+   rvm --default 1.8.7

-Confirm that Ruby 1.8.7 installed and is set to be your default Ruby: which ruby
+Confirm that Ruby 1.8.7 installed and is set to be your default Ruby:

+   which ruby

 If all is well, this should return something like the following:

    /Users/your_username/.rvm/rubies/ruby-1.8.7-p330/bin/ruby

 Install Rails:

    gem install rails

 Note that Rails can be installed without its documentation like so:

    gem install rails --no-rdoc --no-ri

-Confirm that Rails installed correctly and is using Ruby 1.8.7: which rails
+Confirm that Rails installed correctly and is using Ruby 1.8.7:

+   which rails

 If all is well, this should return something like:

    /Users/your_username/.rvm/gems/ruby-1.8.7-p330/bin/rail

-cd to the directory of your choosing and make a new Rails app: rails new your_app_name
+cd to the directory of your choosing and make a new Rails app:

+   rails new your_app_name
    cd to your_app_name

-Install all the dependencies specified in your Rails app’s Gemfile bundle install
+Install all the dependencies specified in your Rails app’s Gemfile j bundle install

 Run the Rails server:

    rails s

 Visit your Rails app in your browser at http://localhost:3000/